LoyolaChicagoBooks/introcs-csharp/rst/listsyntax.rst

 Here is a List containing ``int`` elements.
-Though more verbose than for an array, you can initialize a ``List`` with another collection, including an anonymous array, specified with an explicit list in braces:
+Though more verbose than for an array, you can initialize a ``List`` with another collection, including an anonymous array, specified with an explicit sequence in braces:

 ..  code-block:: none